-- The committee recommends increasing the funding to Community Colleges for the 2022-2023 biennium to \$2,038.8 million, which is an increase of \$205.6 million, or 11.2 percent, compared to the 2020-2021 biennium. - Fund Core Operations at \$2 million per community college district for the 2022-2023 biennium.
-This is an increase of \$32 million.
-The increase in core operations is needed due to all 50 community college districts having increased costs in the following areas. - Safety and security on the college campuses. - Implementation of guided pathways. - Implementation of student success initiatives including additional advising and student support services. - Preparing dual credit degree plans for all high school students enrolled in dual credit. - Increased high school initiatives to meet mandated requirements. - o Implementation of co-requisites. - ADA student costs. - o Title IX. - Cyber Security. - Additional mandated tuition waivers and exemptions. - Increase Student Success Points to \$215 per point from \$202.53 per success point, modify success points to account for anticipated growth of 7.5 percent, update targeted fields using a new process, and add metrics to account for momentum of dual credit students earning 15 hours, and academically and economically disadvantaged students earning a credential or transferring to a university.
+- The committee recommends increasing the funding to Community Colleges for the 2022-2023 biennium to \$2,038.8 million, which is an increase of \$205.3 million, or 11.2 percent, compared to the 2020-2021 biennium. - Fund Core Operations at \$2.0 million per community college district for the 2022-2023

+- Safety and security on the college campuses. - Implementation of guided pathways. - Implementation of student success initiatives including additional advising and student support services. - Preparing dual credit degree plans for all high school students enrolled in dual credit. - Increased high school initiatives to meet mandated requirements. - o Implementation of co-requisites. - ADA student costs. - o Title IX. - Cyber Security. - Additional mandated tuition waivers and exemptions. - Increase Student Success Points to \$215 per point from \$202.53 per Success Point; modify Success Points to account for anticipated growth of 7.5 percent; update Targeted Fields using a new process; and add weights to existing metrics to account for momentum of dual credit students earning 15 hours, and academically and economically disadvantaged students earning a credential or transferring to a university.
 This is an increase from \$228.3 million to \$282.8 million or a \$54.5 million increase for 2022-2023.
-Moving forward, for success points to work as designed, we need to maintain at least a constant rate of \$215 per point.
-Future formula advisory committees may want to consider building in increases to the rate to keep up with inflation.

-• Increase Contact Hour funding from \$5.44 per contact hour to \$5.83 based on a projected growth rate of 0.56 percent in contact hours.
+Moving forward, for Success Points to work as designed, we need to maintain at least a constant rate of \$215 per point.
+Future formula advisory committees may want to consider building in increases to the rate to keep up with inflation. - Increase contact hour funding from \$5.44 per contact hour to \$5.83.
+Factor in a projected growth rate of 0.56 percent in contact hours.
 Contact hour funding increases from \$1,533.7 million in 2020-2021 to \$1,652.2 million in 2022-2023.

-Increase Bachelor of Applied Technology (BAT) based on a 14.7 percent projected growth rate and an increase from \$40.70 to \$41.66 in the semester credit hour rate based on inflation.
-The BAT funding would increase from \$3.2 million to \$3.8 million in 2022-23 or an 18.7 percent increase.
+Increase Bachelor of Applied Technology (BAT) based on a 14.7 percent projected growth rate in weighted semester credit hours and an increase from \$40.70 to \$41.66 in the semester credit hour rate based on inflation.
+The BAT funding would increase from \$3.2 million to \$3.7 million in 2022-23 or a 14.7 percent increase.

-Draft Committee Recommendation alternative two for Community Colleges
+Committee Recommendation for State Colleges